 This document highlights findings from the DHS Office of the Inspector General’s report on states’ and urban areas’ management of Homeland Security Grant Programs, as well as SAFECOM recommendations on grant management.

 Roadmap to the Envisioned State of Emergency Communications

-This roadmap outlines key considerations of converging emergency communications initiatives, including systems, technology, and policies.
-It is an educational tool and resource for program managers and grant applicants, which outlines issues and steps toward realizing the National Emergency Communications Plan’s vision.
+This roadmap outlines key considerations of converging emergency communications initiatives, including systems, technology and policy.
+It is an educational tool and resource for program managers and grant applicants, which outlines issues and steps towards realizing the National Emergency Communications Plan's vision.

 Communications Continuity and Resiliency Informational Primer for Grant Recipients

 This primer provides guidance for grant recipients to ensure consistent investments for public safety communications technologies, equipment purchase and compliance enforcement.
 It includes background on communications continuity and resiliency, best practices, and resources for additional information.

 List of Federal Financial Assistance Programs Funding Emergency Communications